davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 runs random forest to predict maximum temperature based on numeric and factorial variables
 * OpenMeteoEDA_202306_v005 runs random forest to predict maximum temperature excluding temperature variables as predictors

+### Expansions week of 14-JUL-2025
+* OpenMeteoEDA_202306_v005 runs random forest to predict maximum temperature excluding temperature variables as predictors, but with city and month